pnpm/pnpm.io/docs/cli/add.md

 #### Full URL

-If you want to be more explicit or are using alternative git hosting, you might want to spell out full git URL:
+If you want to be more explicit or are using alternative Git hosting, you might want to spell out full Git URL:

 ```
 # git+ssh